How to Record and Produce a Customer Testimonial Video

 B-roll is footage that is added to the interview footage (the a-roll), to help the audience better understand what your subject is talking about.

-B-roll is also enormously helpful in covering transitions between video clips, and in hiding bits of a-roll where the audio is sound, but the video isn’t useable (e.g., a subject looking the wrong way).
+B-roll is also enormously helpful in covering transitions between video clips, and in hiding bits of a-roll where video isn’t usable (e.g., a subject looking the wrong way).

 One of the advantages of conducting your interview in your subject’s place of work is that there is often a lot of b-roll footage to be had, that helps the audience learn more about the subject and the subject’s story.